JoeIaquinto/TroyWeb.WolframLanguage.Activities/README.md

 ## Benefits

-Enables users to perform advanced mathematical analysis, create rich visualisations, and open up the possibilities for deep integration between a symbolic language with immense capabilities and a sophisticated automation framework.
+Enables users to perform advanced mathematical analysis, create rich visualizations, and open up the possibilities for deep integration between a symbolic language with immense capabilities and a sophisticated automation framework.
 Provides full integration to Wolfram to extend UiPath capabilities into many different fields.

 ## Dependencies